Alex-Costea/Wiles/README.md

 - `nothing` can also be used to mean "no operation"
 - `\` can be used to continue a line after a newline (including string literals)
 - Types are not reserved keywords and can be used as variable names
+- Method potentially not returning value and potentially unreachable code are compilation errors

 ### Potential additions (no promises!)
 - `infint` (infinite precision integer)